Aphis illinoisensis

 Habitat

 Agricultural and natural supporting Vitaceae.
-Primary habitat includes cultivated vineyards (Vitis vinifera) and wild .
+Primary habitat includes cultivated vineyards (Vitis vinifera) and native wild grape .
 Overwinters on Viburnum (blackhaw), establishing an obligate alternation between winter and summer hosts.
 Documented in rangeland-adjacent environments where wild Vitaceae occur.

 Distribution

-to North America: documented across eastern and central United States (Connecticut, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Missouri, Montana, New Jersey, New York, North Carolina, Tennessee, Texas, Utah, Virginia, Wisconsin) and southern Canada (Ontario, Quebec). in Mediterranean region: Greece (including Crete), Cyprus, Malta, Italy (Sicily), Montenegro, Spain, Turkey, Israel.
+Native to North America: documented across eastern and central United States (Connecticut, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Missouri, Montana, New Jersey, New York, North Carolina, Tennessee, Texas, Utah, Virginia, Wisconsin) and southern Canada (Ontario, Quebec). in Mediterranean region: Greece (including Crete), Cyprus, Malta, Italy (Sicily), Montenegro, Spain, Turkey, Israel.
 North Africa: Algeria, Libya, Tunisia.
 Central America and Caribbean: Belize, Rica, Cuba, Dominican Republic, El Salvador, Guadeloupe, Haiti, Honduras, Jamaica, Panama, Puerto Rico.
 South America: Argentina, Brazil (São Paulo), Chile, Colombia, Uruguay, Venezuela.

 Diet